kheller18/aws-lex-robo-advisor/README.md

 With the Lamda function tested and complete, we integrate it into Lex.
 We can see the new Lex GIF below:

 ![Lex Lambda Gif](Videos/robo_advisor_lambda_gif.gif)

+We are able to see that the bot is fully funcitonal.
+When the user tries to enter an age outside of constraints, the bot asks for the age again.
+When the user enters an investment amount less than the constraint, it asks the user for a larger investment.
+The outcome is that the user, based on their aggressiveness level, is given a recommendation about how to invest their capital.

 ## Table of Contents